 Most importantly, don’t give up.
 People caught in the snowstorm gave up and tried to go home.
 That didn’t work out so well for them either.
 No matter where you are in your marriage, don’t automatically assume that getting out is going to make your life better.

-To avoid a perfect snowstorm in your marriage, you need to prepare for the things that life throws at us.
+To avoid the storms in your marriage, you need to prepare for the things that life throws at us.
 We all have problems with money, health, and relationships, but the strongest marriages will be able to survive it all.

 In short, when life throws your marriage a snowstorm, be a camel.

 Looking for a way to stay accountable in your marriage relationship and keep it healthy so the storms won’t overwhelm you?
-Marriage Confetti is offering mentoring programs for couples who want to have a Christ-centered marriage that can stand the test of time.
-Click here to let us know how we can help you whether through mentoring, accountability groups, etc. No obligation at all!
+Marriage Confetti is offering free 30-minute marriage assessment calls with couples who want to have a Christ-centered marriage that can stand the test of time.
+Click here and we can chat about how you can take your marriage from frustrating to fulfilling!